azad96/Loan-Approval-Prediction/README.md

 pipenv shell
 ~~~

-## Running Locally
+## Running the Project

-1. Start the Flask server:
+1. Start the Flask server locally:
 ~~~
 python predict.py
 ~~~

 2. The service will be available at `http://localhost:9696`

-## API Usage

-Make sure the host is set to `localhost` in test.py.
+3. Make sure the host is set to `localhost` in test.py.
 Then, send POST requests to `/predict` endpoint with test.py:
 ~~~
 python test.py
 ~~~